pearcmd.php的利用

 • 输入验证:严格过滤 LFI 参数,禁止 .. 和绝对路径。

-In PHP 7.3 and earlier versions, PEAR was installed by default; in PHP 7.4 and later, we need to specify --with-pear during PHP compilation to have it installed.
+In PHP 7.3 and earlier, PEAR is installed by default; in 7.4 and later, it requires specifying --with-pear during PHP compilation for installation.

-Use Case: You have an LFI (Local File Inclusion) vulnerability, but you are unable to upload files, and the target server (usually a Docker container) has the PHP PEAR extension management tool installed.
+Exploitation Scenario: When you have a Local File Inclusion (LFI) vulnerability, cannot upload files, and the target server (usually a Docker container) has the PHP PEAR extension management tool installed.
 Attack Logic:

-2. CLI Manipulation: Take advantage of PHP’s register_argc_argv feature to pass command-line parameters to pearcmd.php through the HTTP URL’s query string.
+2. CLI Spoofing: Utilize PHP’s register_argc_argv feature to pass command-line arguments to pearcmd.php through the HTTP URL’s query string.

-3. File Writing: Call PEAR’s config-create command to write malicious PHP code as a “configuration parameter” to a writable directory on the server (e.g., /tmp), thereby creating a Webshell.
+3. File Write: Invoke PEAR’s config-create directive to write malicious PHP code as a “configuration parameter” to a writable directory on the server (e.g., /tmp), generating a webshell.

-1. An LFI vulnerability: The ability to include files from any path.
+1. LFI Vulnerability Exists: Ability to include files from arbitrary paths.

 2. register_argc_argv = On: